No New York: Critical reception and legacy

+No New York is mentioned on the back cover of the Fall's 1979 studio album Dragnet.

 Retrospective reviews of the album have been positive.
-Todd Kristel of the online music database AllMusic stated that "this seminal album remains the definitive document of New York's no wave movement", but also echoed Walls's statement from 1978, saying, "Some listeners may be fascinated by the music on No New York while others may find it unbearable".
+Todd Kristel of AllMusic stated that "this seminal album remains the definitive document of New York's no wave movement", but also echoed Walls's statement from 1978, saying, "Some listeners may be fascinated by the music on No New York while others may find it unbearable".

-In December 2007, Blender placed the album at number 65 on their list of "The 100 Greatest Indie-Rock Albums Ever".
+In 2007, Blender placed the album at number 65 on their list of "The 100 Greatest Indie-Rock Albums Ever".